-A rental yield is not the same as a return on investment.
-A return, or total return, is the sum of what an investment has earned in terms of rent and it is retrospective.
-Rental yield uses the income of a property and other metrics to measure how the property is likely to perform in the future, especially with regards to managing your tax position.
+A rental yield is not the same as a return on investment (ROI).
+ROI, or total return, is the sum of what an investment has earned in terms of rent and it is retrospective.
+Rental yield, on the other hand, uses the income of a property and other metrics to measure how the property is likely to perform in the future, especially with regards to managing your tax position.

 There are two types of rental yields to get your head around – gross and net.

-In the case of our example, 3.46 per cent does not meet this test, however, a negative cash-flow asset – one with a low gross yield – will provide opportunities to write off losses against tax.
+In our example, 3.46% does not meet this test.
+However, a negative cash-flow asset – one with a low gross yield – will provide opportunities to write off losses against tax.
 So, if you are looking for an investment that will help your tax return stack up legitimately through negative gearing, calculating the gross yield should inform your purchase decision.

 Calculating a net yield involves subtracting all the costs associated with owning the property, other than the cost of the mortgage, before multiplying it by 100 to achieve a percentage.

-A net yield calculation more incisively informs a decision about whether a property will be negative or positive cash-flow generating if the gross yield calculation is borderline around the 7 per cent mark.
+A net yield calculation more incisively informs a decision about whether a property will be negative or positive cash-flow generating if the gross yield calculation is borderline around the 7% mark.

-As we have written before, commercial offices in the CBD and fringe areas currently average around 6 per cent yield.
+As you know, commercial offices in the CBD and fringe areas currently sit between 5-6% yield.
 And, generally speaking, higher yields result in higher profits but come with some risk – the main being higher vacancy.

-Over a year ago we entered a cycle that saw vacancy rates begin to fall as demand for leases grew with the strengthening local economy underpinning confidence in the business community.
-Demand from tenants also helped to begin to propel what had been rather sluggish rents.
+Over a year ago, we entered a cycle that saw vacancy rates begin to fall as demand for leases grew.
+This trend was underpinned by a strengthening local economy and an increase in business confidence.
+Demand from tenants also helped propel what had been rather sluggish rents.

-However, when it comes to supply and demand, it is worthwhile being aware of what development projects may be in the construction pipeline.
-A shortage of CBD offices one year can turn into a glut a few years down the track when new towers are built that may entice your tenants and convince them not to renew their leases with your property.
+When it comes to supply and demand, it’s important to remain aware of what development projects may be in the construction pipeline.
+A shortage of CBD offices one year can turn into a glut a few years down the track when new buildings open that may lure away your tenants.

-Further “risks” or obligations arise depending on the capacity of your property to be positive or negative cash flow, and thus high versus low yield.
-And these obligations mostly centre around taxes.
+Further “risks” or obligations arise depending on the capacity of your property to be positive or negative cash flow.
+And, thus, high versus low yield.
+These obligations mostly centre around taxes.

-To recap, knowing the rate of rental yield that applies to your commercial property, or one you wish to buy, can be an informative tool in the context of your portfolio’s overall ability to generate cash flow, profit, losses and subsequently tax deductions.
+To recap, knowing the rental yield that applies to a commercial property can be an informative tool in the context of your portfolio’s overall ability to generate cash flow, profit, losses and, subsequently, tax deductions.